beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Encryption

 An SSL encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
 To make use of it you need to have certificate and private key.
-[Letsencrypt](https://letsencrypt.org/) certificates work just fine.
+[Letsencrypt](https://letsencrypt.org/) certificates work just fine (see tutorial below).
 Both files, certificate and private key, have to be placed inside PKCS#12 or JKS keystore.
-[Here's](https://maximilian-boehm.com/en-gb/blog/create-a-java-keystore-jks-from-lets-encrypt-certificates-4142510/) the tutorial on how to put Let's encrypt certificate first into PKCS#12 keystore and then converting it to JKS keystore.
-It can also be an example on how to use certificates from other providers.
+See the tutorial at the end of this section.

 ReadonlyREST can be configured to encrypt network traffic on two independent levels:
+1. HTTP (port 9200)
+2. Internode communication - transport module (port 9300)

+> An Elasticsearch node with ReadonlyREST can join an existing cluster based on native SSL from `xpack.security` module.
+This configuration is useful to deploy ReadonlyREST Enterprise for Kibana to an existing large production cluster without disrupting any configuration.
+More on this in the dedicated paragraph of this section.

 #### External REST API